 Studying the techniques of top golfers can provide insights into effective lag.

 Sergio Garcia is noted for his exceptional lag, which contributes to his powerful and consistent swing.
-Observing his fluid motion can inspire practice and refinement in your swing.

 Similarly, Ben Hogan’s swing mechanics offer lessons in maintaining the angle needed for effective lag.
-His ability to keep the club behind his hands during the downswing exemplifies precise timing.

 Integrating these insights from professional golfers into your practice routine can deepen your technical knowledge and elevate your game, particularly in mastering the art of lag.